-Consideration of 2020 Say on Pay Vote.
-At our 2020 annual meeting of stockholders, stockholders showed support for our executive compensation program, with 91.6% of the votes cast approving the compensation paid to our named executive officers.
-After considering the results of the fiscal 2020 Say-on-Pay advisory vote, the compensation committee determined that our practices remained appropriate.
+Consideration of 2021 Say on Pay Vote.
+At our 2021 annual meeting of stockholders, stockholders showed support for our executive compensation program, with 86.9% of the votes cast approving the compensation paid to our named executive officers.
+After considering the results of the fiscal 2021 Say-on-Pay advisory vote, the compensation committee determined that our practices remained appropriate and did not make any changes to our compensation philosophy as a result of the vote.
 The Magnite compensation committee values the perspectives of our stockholders and continues to consider the results of Say-on -Pay votes and stockholder feedback when reviewing our executive compensation program.